-The lab4 program reads in an input source line, creates a binary tree node, and inserts this node in the tree.
-Once the tree is completely built, the program prints out all of an individual student's information in studentid order from lowest to highest number.
+The lab 4 program reads in students input source lines.
+For each valid input line, it creates a binary tree node, and inserts this node in the tree.
+Once the tree is completely built, the program prints out all of an individual student's information in studentID order from lowest to highest number.